sharathreddy4/Socket.io/How to use.md

   });
 });

-Client (index.html)
+-->Client (client.html):

 <script>
   var socket = io(); // TIP: io() with no args does auto-discovery socket.on('connect', function () { // TIP: you can avoid listening on `connect` and listen on events directly too!
-    socket.emit('ferret', 'tobi', function (data) {
+    socket.emit('ferret', 'sharath', function (data) {
       console.log(data); // data will be 'woot'
     });
   });
 </script>

-Broadcasting messages
+- Broadcasting messages:

-To broadcast, simply add a broadcast flag to emit and send method calls.
+Broadcasting can be done by simply adding a broadcast flag to emit and send method calls.
 Broadcasting means sending a message to everyone else except for the socket that starts it.

-Server
+-->Server

 var io = require('socket.io')(80);

 io.on('connection', function (socket) {
   socket.broadcast.emit('user connected');
 });